Office of Equity and Inclusion

 BOOZHOO ("Hello" in Ojibwe),

 WIISHKOBIZI NIBI IKWE (To be sweet like the water women) is my Indigenous name, and my English name is Christy Goulet.
 I am a tribally enrolled member of the Turtle Mountain Band of Chippewa.
 I strive for cultural preservation and education and am grateful that I try to live my traditional lifestyle and teach it to my family.
-Also, I am equally grateful to have been adopted by Wanbli Ishnala Win/Anna LittleGhost and to have gone through a ceremonial rite of passage which includes the Sundance, Vision Quest, Naming ceremony, etc. I love teaching Indigenous Dreamcatchers classes, Traditional Chockers, Music and Meditation, and Frybread Cooking classes!
+Also, I am equally grateful to have been adopted by Wanbli Ishnala Win/Anna Littleghost and to have gone through a ceremonial rite of passage which includes the Sundance, Vision Quest, Naming ceremony, etc. I love teaching Indigenous Dreamcatchers classes, Traditional Chockers, Music and Meditation, and Frybread Cooking classes!
 I have lived in the Fargo-Moorhead area my whole life, except for four years when I moved to Devils Lake, N.D. to mentor under Wanbli Ishnala Win/Anna Littleghost on how to conduct women’s traditional indigenous ceremonies/teachings.

 CHI-MIIGWECH (Thank you),